networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 - `"name"` - Unique id of the setting.
 Used when representing a Setting Value.
 - `"defaultValue"` - Default value of the control.
 Will be sent to the engine on applying changes.

-The Settings Model itself is a JSON object, which field `"items`" is a JSON array containing top-level Setting Models for individual Settings, and those Settings that support inner Settings (like `GroupBox`) may have them.
+The Settings Model itself is a JSON object, which field `"items"` is a JSON array containing top-level Setting Models for individual Settings, and those Settings that support inner Settings (like `GroupBox`) may have them.